Fine Art Photography by

-Ron Barbagallo was conceived and baptized in Manhattan’s Lower East Side while being born and raised in nearby Bayonne, New Jersey.
-Barbagallo studied both Animation and Fine Art painting at the School of Visual Arts in New York City while Keith Haring, Madonna and street artist Jean-Michel Basquiat were in and out of the school.
+Conceived and baptized in Manhattan’s Lower East Side, Ron Barbagallo was born and raised in nearby Bayonne, New Jersey.
+Barbagallo studied both Animation and Fine Art painting at the School of Visual Arts in New York City while Keith Haring, Madonna and street artist Jean-Michel Basquiat were in and out of that school.
 As a student, Barbagallo received two of SVA’s highest achievements: The Roy Lichtenstein Award (1980) and The Rhodes Family Award (1981).
 He received his B.F.A. in 1981.
 Upon graduation, Barbagallo interned in California with Star Wars poster artist Charlie White III.
-Returning to New York City Barbagallo worked as a paperback book illustrator.
+Returning to New York City, Barbagallo worked as a freelance illustrator.

 In 1988, Barbagallo founded Animation Art Conservation, a conservation practice devoted to the ethical repair of classic animation art.
 He is noted for being the person who brought museum-level conservation science to the commercial repaint world of animation repair.
-Barbagallo’s hands have mended art for: The Walt Disney Company, Warner Bros., Nickelodeon, Hanna-Barbera, UPA, the estate of Andy Warhol, the estate of Maurice Noble, the personal art belonging to Jerry Garcia, and Roy E. Disney who Barbagallo worked with from 1995 to the day of Mr. Disney’s passing in 2009.
-Barbagallo preserved art from all eight Harry Potter films, Tim Burton’s Corpse Bride puppets, Christopher Nolan’s Batsuits, and the Warner Bros.
+Barbagallo’s client list includes the Walt Disney Company, Warner Bros., Nickelodeon, Hanna-Barbera, Christie’s East, museums and galleries and the personal collections of Stephen Ison and Roy E. Disney.
+Barbagallo also preserved art from all eight Harry Potter films, Tim Burton’s Corpse Bride puppets, Christopher Nolan’s Batsuits, and the Warner Bros.
 Retail Store items that survived the 9/11 attack on World Trade Center Tower One.
 After 28 years preserving painted plastics, Barbagallo formed The Research Library at Animation Art Conservation.
 The first lecture from that library unveiled a missing collection of Salvador Dalí art and what is the version of Destino that Dalí intended to make.